AmineBak/Azure-MachineLearning-ClientLibrary-R/README.md

 - int
 - bool

-If using a factor variable, it is recommend you use strings instead, e.g. "male" and "female".
+If using a factor variable, it is recommended you use strings instead, e.g. "male" and "female".
 We are currently working to extend functionality to be able to handle complex data types, as well as infer the signature of user functions, so users won't need to manually enter the schemas.

 The publish function will return a lists of lists.
-The first list contains the details of the web service.
+The first list contains the details of the web service such as the URL, API Key and Help Page URL.
+You will need to provide the URL and the API Key to call the web service from other applications such as web or mobile apps.

 The second list contains a list of the endpoints of the web service.
-Please refer to the example for how to programmatically use the return values to consume the new web service.
+Please refer to the examples for how to programmatically use the return values to consume the new web service.

 You are also able to update your function with one line.
 Note that this also requires passing the input and output schemas of the function.